ArthurMatthys/OverRide/level03/walkthrough.md

 ```

 Here, we can see the two arguments of test :
-the first one is the result of `scanf` id-est our input and the second one a fix value, `0x8048747` (= 322424845)
+the first one is the result of `scanf` id-est our input and the second one a fix value, `0x1337d00d` (= 322424845)
 It's easy to check while in gdb with a breakpoint here :

 ```assembly
    0x08048760 <+25>:	ja     0x804884a <test+259>
 ```

-And looking at the content of eax.
+And looking at the content of registers.
 From here, you could automate the process, but there is only 15 possibilities.
 So after 30 seconds of trying :